 - More flexibility with swimming pool design features: Vanishing edges, beach entries, tanning ledges, etc., are all just a sketch away from reality with concrete pools.

 - Works of art: Concrete pools can be integrated into design as a literal work of art in the landscape.

 Unfortunately, the flexibility concrete allows from a design perspective comes with a price.

 - High lifetime cost: Concrete pools will need to be renovated every 10–15 years.
 This involves resurfacing and re-tiling the pool at an expense of $10,000–$20,000 or much higher depending on the pool.

 - More chemical use: Because the surface of concrete pools is very porous, more chemicals and filtration are required to prevent algae.
-The alkaline pH of the pool shell also constantly raises the pH of the water, requiring the frequent adding of acid to counteract the effect.
+The alkalinity of the pool shell also constantly raises the pH of the water, requiring you to frequently add acid to counteract the effect.

-- More maintenance: Concrete pools also need to be frequently broomed or swept with a pool brush to remove algae from the pores of the plaster or aggregate surface.
+- More maintenance: You also need to frequently broom or sweep a concrete pool with a pool brush to remove algae from the pores of the plaster or aggregate surface.

 - Longer install time: Concrete pools take longer to install...usually 3–6 months.

 Each of the three types of inground swimming pools—fiberglass, concrete, and vinyl liner—comes with its own set of advantages and disadvantages.